 Featuring the author Ilya Somin (@IlyaSomin), Professor of Law, George Mason University; Adjunct Scholar, Cato Institute; Blogger, Volokh Conspiracy; with comments by Peter Margulies (@MarguliesPeter), Professor of Law, Roger Williams University School of Law; Blogger, Lawfare; Bryan Caplan (@Bryan_Caplan), Professor of Economics, George Mason University; Blogger, EconLog; moderated by David J. Bier (@David_J_Bier), Immigration Policy Analyst, Cato Institute.

-During the event, submit questions on Twitter using #CatoImmigration, Facebook Live, or in the comment box on this page.
+Join the conversation on Twitter using #CatoImmigration.
 Follow @CatoEvents on Twitter to get future event updates, live streams, and videos from the Cato Institute.
-If you have questions or need assistance registering for the event, please email our staff at email@example.com.
+If you have questions or need assistance registering for the event, please email our staff at firstname.lastname@example.org.

 In his new book Free to Move: Foot Voting, Migration, and Political Freedom, Ilya Somin explains how broadening opportunities for foot voting can greatly enhance political liberty for millions around the world, often more effectively than voting at the ballot box.
 People can “vote with their feet” by participating in international migration, choosing where to live within a federal system, and making decisions in the private sector.
 These three types of foot voting are rarely considered together, but Somin explains how they have important common virtues.
 He also pushes back against the most common objections to expanded migration rights, including the claim that the self‐determination of natives gives them the power to exclude migrants.
 By making a systematic case for a more open world, Free to Move challenges conventional wisdom on both the left and right.
 Professors Peter Margulies and Bryan Caplan will provide additional insights, comments, and criticisms.
 Please join us for a timely and lively discussion.